britram/rains-prototype/draft-trammell-rains-protocol.md

 A delegation (5) object contains a public key used to generate signatures on assertions in a named zone, and by which a delegation of a name within a zone to a subordinate zone may be verified.
 It is represented as an N-element array.
 The second element is a signature algorithm identifier as in {{cbor-signature}}.
-Additional elements are as defined in {{cbor-signature}} for the given algorithm identifier and keyspace.
+The third element is a key phase as in {{cbor-signature}}.
+Additional elements are as defined in {{cbor-signature}} for the given algorithm identifier and RAINS delegation chain keyspace.

 A nameset (6) object contains an expression defining which names are allowed and which names are disallowed in a given zone.
 It is represented as a two-